Unleash Your Db2 Databases with PHP

 Typically, the scripts manage the logic, data presentation, and user-input gathering via HTML.
 So, when you use this approach, the business logic will not be separate from the data representation.

-While one monolithic script could be used, a more flexible approach would be to separate the main functions into separate scripts.
+You could use one monolothic script.
+Or you could separate the main functions into separate scripts.
 For example, using CRUD commands, you could write a:

 - Create script that presents an HTML form that collects data and adds a record to the database/table.

-- Read script that provides a form that can be used to input search criteria that selects the requested records.
-This script, and more specifically the resulting list of records, could be used as the "input" for the Update and Delete functions likely using an 'href' against the key field of each returned record.
+- Read a script that provides a form that can be used to input search criteria that selects the requested records.
+This script could be used as the "input" for the Update and Delete functions.
+This is done by using an 'href' against the key field of each returned record.

 - Update script that selects a specific record or form, and populates it with the field-data from the selected record.
 An <Update> function would perform an SQL UPDATE function, programmatically from PHP, using the data from the update form.